brunchstudio/pytvpaint/docs/contributing/developer_setup.md

 For the unit tests, we use [Pytest](https://docs.pytest.org/).
 Fixtures are located in the `conftest.py` file.

-To run the tests you'll need an opened TVPaint instance with the [tvpaint-rpc plugin](https://github.com/brunchstudio/tvpaint-rpc) installed.
+To run the tests you'll need an open TVPaint instance with the [tvpaint-rpc plugin](https://github.com/brunchstudio/tvpaint-rpc) installed.

 To run them, use the following commands: